witsgroup-1/campus-infrastructure-management-docs/docs/Testing.md

 ### Maintenance UATs
 - Given that I am a user, when I submit a filled in maintenance report then it must be submitted successfully: Expected  console log "Maintenance request created successfully!" and a cleared input form.
 Test outcome: Pass - recieved the log and a cleared  input form.
 - Given that I am a user, when I submit an unfilled in maintenance report then it must tell me to enter data into the required fields: Expected  a field to appear under one of the inputs saying to fill in the required fields.
 Test outcome: Pass - recieved the message.
+- Given that I am a user, when I view the maintenance logs then I should see maintenance request blocks appearing in all three columns: Expected maintenance request blocks appearing under columns "Scheduled","In progress","Completed".
+Test outcome: Pass - Saw the popups.
+- Given that I am a user, when I click a maintenance log request then I should see a popup containing its details: Expected   Popup appeared.
+Test outcome: Pass - Saw the popup.
+- Given that I am a user, when I edit a maintenance log popup field and click save changes it should then update the information on the screen: Expected   Input entered and once changes saved see the popup in a new column.
+Input (status: Completed, assignedTo: staff123, timestamp: 17th September 2024 09:00 ).
+Test outcome: Pass - The maintenance request was updated and in the new column.
+-  Given that I am a user, when I click close on a maintenance log popup then I should see the popup closing and go back to the main screen: Expected   Popup closed.
+Test outcome: Pass - Saw the popup close.